FIWARE/tutorials.Step-by-Step/docs/relationships-linked-data.md

 Click on the image above to watch an introductory video on rich snippets for product search.

-Further machine readable data model examples can be found on the [Steal Our JSON-LD](https://jsonld.com/) website.
+Further machine readable data model examples can be found on the [Steal Our JSON-LD](https://jsonld.com/) site.

 ## Traversing relationships